My name is Chris Peterson. I make and study things. A lot of them have to do with the Internet.

 I’m also on the board of the National Coalition Against Censorship, a Fellow at the National Center for Technology and Dispute Resolution, and a former research assistant at the Berkman Center for Internet and Society at Harvard Law School.
-In these capacities I spend a lot of time reading and writing and thinking about the Internet and how it impacts the way we all communicate and experience our lives.
-That’s much of what you’ll find here.
+In these capacities I spend a lot of time reading and writing and thinking about the Internet and how it impacts the way we all communicate and experience our lives (more variations on the theme).

-I also spend a lot of time reading about politics and policies, eating hamburgers, and trying to escape Boston for the New Hampshire woods whence I came.
+I spend a lot of time geeking out about various things, eating hamburgers, and trying to escape Boston for the New Hampshire woods whence I came.
 I’m allergic to cats and cat macros.
-I like kind people, Archer, and bouldering.
-Against all odds, frequent disgruntlement, and my better judgment, I am still a cautious optimist about the Internet and the world.
-I think.
+I like honest people, Archer, and bouldering.

 Print This Page Print This Page